• Free shipping on all orders

 Image Credit: Wirestock Creators, Shutterstock

 They are very active and intelligent dogs, prone to bouts of boredom.
 Therefore, you need to provide plenty of mental stimulation and exercise.
-They often take well to training, though they require lots of positive reinforcement and consistency.
+They often take well to training, though they require positive reinforcement and consistency.

 11. Weimaraner